AppliedMechanicsLab/ENGN0310/CourseNotes/Beams/EndMomentShape.md

 E I y\left(X_1\right)= M_0 \frac{X_1^2}{2}+C_0,
 \end{align}
 $$
 where $C_0$, as of yet, is an unknown constant.
-We can determine $C_0$ by noting the value $y(0)$ has to vanish.
-Since the cantilever is anchored on its left end and therefore the left end cannot move, i.e., have non-zero displacement.
+We can determine $C_0$ by noting that the value $y(0)$ has to vanish.
+Since, the cantilever is anchored on its left end and therefore the left end cannot move, i.e., have non-zero displacement.
 By applying the condition $y(0)=0$ we get that $C_0=0$.
 Hence the last equation can be simplified to read
 $$
 \begin{align}
 E I y\left(X_1\right)= M_0 \frac{X_1^2}{2}.